MarcinZarkowski/RAG-API/README.md

 -Data is retrieved from vector database with a relevence score to make sure query is relevant or can be answered by data in the vector database.
 If not, it returns a default message saving resources and time.

--Docker was used to deploy on Azure, NLTK was downloaded during build process to cut down startup times.
+-Docker was used to deploy on Azure.